IBM/opensource-ai-workshop/docs/lab-1.5/README.md

 ![batman](../images/openwebui_who_is_batman.png)

-You may notice that your answer is slighty different then the screen shot above.
+You may notice that your answer is slightly different then the screen shot above.
 This is expected and nothing to worry about!

 ## Conclusion